-Date Due: Friday, September 29, 5:00pm CT.
+Date Due: Friday, June 22, 5:00pm CT.
 Late submissions will not be accepted, an automatic "F" will be assigned on Comps, and you will be ineligible to graduate in the current term.

-- All master's degree candidates must satisfactorily pass a comprehensive examination covering course work within their master's degree program of study.
+All master's degree candidates must satisfactorily pass a comprehensive examination covering course work within their master's degree program of study.
 For candidates pursuing the Master of Science Degree in Technology Management, the comprehensive examination will be a written response to a provided scenario and submitted online.
 The questions on the examination are designed to allow you demonstrate an appropriate level of competency in the Program Student Learning Outcomes listed above.
 The Comprehensive Examination is a requirement exclusive of any specific course and is therefore not counted for credit in this, or any other course.
 Evaluation of the comprehensive examination will be conducted by an advisory committee in the Department of Engineering & Technology and the final student grade will be recorded as PASS or FAIL.
-TurnItIn will be utilized to identify a similarity score for Comps submissions as an indication of originality of content.
+Turnitin will be utilized to identify a similarity score for Comps submissions as an indication of originality of content.
 As the Comps Exam is intended to demonstrate the candidate's knowledge and understanding, the similarity score should be extremely low (at or near 0%).
-A similarity score in excess of 20% is considered questionable and will be reviewed for plagiarism.
+Only similarity detected in the student responses will be considered in the percentage of similarity.
+Similarity arising from the detection of the question segments, required formatting components, and reference lists will be manually deducted to determine the actual content similarity score.
+A similarity score in excess of 15% is considered questionable and will be reviewed for plagiarism.
 A similarity score exceeding 33% will be considered plagiarized work, either by virtue of intentional academic dishonesty or a lack of basic citation and reference skills expected and required of a master's graduate, and will result in an automatic FAIL on Comps, unless a committee evaluation for plagiarism shows clear evidence to the contrary.
 The committee's decision is final.
 A candidate who fails the comprehensive examination must complete whatever further courses or additional study that are stipulated by the advisory committee.
 This additional work must be satisfactorily completed and the comprehensive examination must be taken again and passed before the student will be eligible for graduation.
 If failed, a second comprehensive examination attempt may NOT be made during the same semester.
+The student must re-enroll in TMGT 599 in a future term to retake the Comps a second time.
 To ensure the continued validity and integrity of the examination process, department and program procedures prohibit faculty from disclosing or discussing the details of exam responses with students.
 Requests for meetings to discuss comps responses will be declined by faculty.
-Any feedback deemed appropriate and approved by the program committee will be disclosed as warranted via the comprehensive exam coordinator. - The Master of Science Degree in Technology Management Comprehensive Examination is administered as a component of this course, but is a program requirement exclusive of any specific course and as such the results will not be calculated in the final student grade for this course.
+Any feedback deemed appropriate and approved by the program committee will be disclosed as warranted via the comprehensive exam coordinator.

+The Master of Science Degree in Technology Management Comprehensive Examination is administered as a component of this course, but is a program requirement exclusive of any specific course and as such the results will not be calculated in the final student grade for this course.
 Likewise, assignments in this course do not count toward any comprehensive examination requirement.
 Passing or failing either TMGT 599 or the Comprehensive Examination does not affect the other.